SystemFw/blog/content/staging/paxos-failures.md

 If the writer receives `locked` replies from all the storage servers it contacted, it proceeds to Phase 2.
 If not, it sends `unlock(process_id)` to the storage servers it contacted, and retries Phase 1.
-TODO: just reiterate the point about retries here
+Eventually one writer will succeed locking a majority of storage servers, and advance to Phase 2.

-Phase 2 is the actual write: the writer that holds the lock sends the value to the storage servers, which persist the value unless there already is one, and then return success.
-The only difference is that the storage servers also reset their lock status after receiving a write.
+Phase 2 is the actual write: the writer that holds the lock sends the value to the storage servers it locked.
+The storage servers persist the value unless they already have one, and then return success.

+The only difference is that
+the storage servers also reset their lock status after receiving a write.